JoseLucasapp/Vaja-vscode-extension/README.md

-# VAJA Language Extension for VS Code
+# ZUMBRA Language Extension for VS Code

-This extension provides support for the VAJA programming language in Visual Studio Code.
+This extension provides support for the ZUMBRA programming language in Visual Studio Code.

 ## Features